Fountain of the Sun

 540 South 80th Street, Mesa, Arizona 85208

-Large, Settled 55+ Fountain of the Sun Outside of Phoenix Has a Variety of Home Styles, Reasonable HOA Fees, an 18 Hole Golf Course, a Clubhouse and a Good Menu of Activities
+Large, Settled 55+ Fountain of the Sun Outside of Phoenix Has a Variety of Home Styles, an 18 Hole Golf Course, a Clubhouse and a Good Menu of Activities

 Outside of Phoenix in southern Arizona, Mesa is the setting for Fountain of the Sun, a large 55+ community with a variety of home styles built on an old cotton farm over a 12 year period from 1975 to 1987.
 The builder was the now-defunct UDC Homes.

-Exteriors are muted colors (tan, gray, yellow, etc).
-Most single family homes feature Mediterranean architecture.
+Exteriors are mostly vinyl, brick or stucco and come in muted colors (tan, gray, yellow, etc).
 Landscaping consists primarily of bushes, cacti and decorative rocks, although some homes have patches of grass.

-Prices start in the low-$100,000s and top out in the $300,000s.
-HOA fees are reasonable at about $855 per year ($71 per month).
-There are, though, some other fees, as well, including a transfer fee ($200) and a capital improvement fee ($1,300 one time).
+Prices start in the mid-$200,000s.
+HOA fees range from about $95 to $300 per month.
+There are some other fees, as well, including a transfer fee (about $250) and a one time capital improvement fee (about $1,400).
 Please verify these prices with a Realtor as they may change over time.